Cricket: Black Caps face fearsome challenge to beat India on final day of first test - NZ Herald

 An undulating day four ended with the Black Caps at 4-1 with Tom Latham and nightwatchman Will Somerville at the crease, chasing 284 for victory after India declared just before stumps.

-They lost Will Young in the four overs before play finished, trapped lbw by Ravichandran Ashwin for two in dramatic scenes.
-Young tried to review the decision, but the allotted 15 seconds had passed before he signalled for the review, and as he trudged off, it was shown to be yet another shocking decision from umpire Virender Sharma, with the ball missing leg stump.
+They lost Will Young in the four overs before play finished, trapped lbw by Ravichandran Ashwin for two.
+Young tried to review the decision, but the allotted 15 seconds had passed just before he signalled for the review, and as he trudged off, it was shown to be yet another shocking decision from umpire Virender Sharma, with the ball missing leg stump.

 With a minimum of 90 overs available on the final day, and now a man down, the Black Caps will not only need to make history – no overseas team has chased down a target as high as 284 in the fourth innings in India – but will have to do so at a decent clip, with a run rate in excess of three an over required to knock off the remaining 280 runs.